-Maaike Schilperoort, Co-President of CUPS, Chair of the Outreach & Comms Committee, and Individual Contributor
+Maaike Schilperoort, former Co-President of CUPS, former Chair of the Outreach & Comms Committee, and Individual Contributor

 After finishing her PhD in the Netherlands, Maaike joined the Tabas laboratory at the Department of Medicine of CUMC as a Postdoctoral Research Scientist.
 Her research focuses on mitochondrial dynamics and metabolic regulation of macrophages in the context of atherosclerotic cardiovascular disease.
 Aside from being in the lab, she enjoys sports (fitness training, hiking, and biking), eating breakfast, and listening to podcasts.